Veterinary Technician Schools in Arkansas

 So what can vet techs in Arkansas expect to do?
 The National Association of Veterinary Technicians in America (NAVTA) provides a detailed examination of the job responsibilities in this field.
 Typically, veterinary technicians assist vets with common procedures (e.g., dental, surgical, radiological, anesthetic); restrain animals during the administration of medications or first aid; manage animal patient records; perform laboratory analyses on various sample types (e.g., blood, urine, tissue); maintain the cleanliness and sterilization of facilities; educate animal-owners about nutrition and proper care; and keep up-to-date on technological and medicinal advances in the field.

-The Arkansas Veterinary Medical Association (AVMA) adds that formal academic programs for vet techs started in the 1960s, whereas in the past, many of these professionals learned their skills on the job.
+The Arkansas Veterinary Medical Association (ArVMA) adds that formal academic programs for vet techs started in the 1960s, whereas in the past, many of these professionals learned their skills on the job.
 Currently, in AR, there is one accredited, on-campus training program available, as well as several online programs.
 There are also excellent programs in surrounding states.

 Read on to discover the bright career outlook for vet techs in Arkansas, as well as to learn about various accredited programs and professional credentialing information.